Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Order of the Ember Blades.md

 > - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Mangagoy/Mangagoy City/Taryn Fiero|Master Blademage Taryn Fiero]] coordinates the training of mobile strike teams at [[The Citadel of Flame]], prepared to respond to possible breaches following leyline disruptions.
 > - New trials have been initiated across all Isles to recruit future Blademages—especially in response to growing signs of cultist reactivation.
 > - A covert Emberblade team is investigating missing relics from a ruined temple north of [[Seaside Cape]], possibly tied to [[The Black Sepulcher]].
-> - Rumors persist that [[The Infernal Covenant]] is seeking to infiltrate arcane training grounds, prompting stricter initiation vetting.
+> - Rumors persist that [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Infernal Covenant]] is seeking to infiltrate arcane training grounds, prompting stricter initiation vetting.

 ## History
 > Formed on 18 Stormwake -11 PR, in the years leading to the Rising, the Order was founded by Master-Arcanist Veloria Flamebrand after a failed attempt to repel a minor abyssal breach.
 Recognizing that neither pure magic nor pure might could defend the Isles alone, she forged a new doctrine—a union of blade and spell in one soul.